(Published January 2013, last updated June 2023)

 Chambres d’Hôtes

-Domaine de Peyrelimouse (two rooms, four people)
+Domaine de Peyrelimouse (2 rooms, 4 people)

 Campground